JhonathanWolff/gw2sdk/README.md

 This SDK currently only supports requests made against version 2 of the Guild Wars 2 Wiki REST API.
 Please refer to the official API documentation for details on V2 and any potential compatibility considerations.

+## Contributing

+We welcome contributions to this project!

+## License

+This project is licensed under the MIT License (see `LICENSE.md` for details).

 ## Disclaimer

 This repository was created for practicing Golang.
 It implements the methods of the Guild Wars 2 API /V2: